narenderpanwar/certified-kubernetes-administrator-course-notes/docs/02-Core-Concepts/09-Kubelet.md

 In this section we will take a look at kubelet.

-#### Kubelet is the sole point of contact for the kubernetes cluster
+#### Kubelet is the sole point of contact for the kubernetes cluster in the worker nodes.

-- The **`kubelet`** will create the pods/containers on the nodes, the scheduler only decides which pods goes where.
+- The **`kubelet`** is reposible for creating the pods/containers on the nodes, the scheduler only decides which pods goes where.

   ![kubelet](../../images/kubelet.PNG)